Lynne Agee: Awards and honors

 As a women's basketball coach with UNC Greensboro, Agee was coach of the year for the Dixie Intercollegiate Athletic Conference in 1982 before winning the award consecutively from 1986 to 1987.
 In 1988, Agee shared the coach of the year award with Lisa Stockton.
 For the 1992–93 season in the Big South Conference, Agee was named coach of the year alongside Rick Reeves.

 As part of the Southern Conference, Agee was coach of the year in 1999 and 2002.
 In 2004, Agee was named into an Athletic Hall of Fame for UNC Greensboro.
 Other hall of fames Agee became part of were the Guilford County Hall of Fame in 2008 and the Southern Conference Hall of Fame in 2020.
-Agee had a basketball court at UNC Greesboro named after her in 2011.
+Agee had the basketball court at Bodford Arena named after her in 2011.